sculptui/vscode/README.md

 ### SculptUI not showing in the status bar

+- Make sure the react-scripts is in the ./node_modules folder and is version 2.0 or higher.
+Have you run "npm install" or "yarn install" already?

 - On activation SculptUI will check for [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) and the required version (see [Requirements](#requirements)).
 If one of the requirements are not matched the SculptUI status bar will not be shown.
 You could try running SculptUI using the extensions commands (press Ctrl/Cmd + Shift + P to display the editor’s command palette, and then type SculptUI to see the list of the available commands).
 But most probably the requirements are not met and SculptUI can not be used on your project.

-- Make sure the react-scripts is in the ./node_modules folder and is version 2.0 or higher.
-Have you run "npm install" or "yarn install" already?

 ### Possible errors when running

-- _Building in wrong folder_: By default SculptUI will start the web application in the root folder.
-If your application is in a subfolder you need to set the extension setting "sculpt-ui.folderForStarting" (see [Extension Settings](#extension-settings)) in your workspace.
+- _Building in wrong folder_: By default SculptUI will start the web application in the root folder if it contains react-scripts.
+Otherwise all subfolders downto 3 levels are checked.
+If multiple folders match requirements, you should be able to pick which one.
+You can also set the subfolder you want in the extension setting "sculpt-ui.folderForStarting" (see [Extension Settings](#extension-settings)) of your workspace.

 - _Application requires specific port_: Sometimes applications, API or firewalls are configured to only work on a specific port.
 You can change the port used by SculptUI (by default 3000) to what you need in the [Extension Settings](#extension-settings).